 North Trenton/Battle Monument Neighborhood Revitalization Tax Credit Plan

-Trenton Health Team will develop a Neighborhood Revitalization Tax Credit (NRTC) Plan for the North Trenton/Battle Monument area – the same area covered by the North Trenton/Battle Monument Choice Neighborhood Plan and certain projects of the Trenton Neighborhood Initiative.
+Trenton Health Team is developing a Neighborhood Revitalization Tax Credit (NRTC) Plan for the North Trenton/Battle Monument area – the same area covered by the North Trenton/Battle Monument Choice Neighborhood Plan and certain projects of the Trenton Neighborhood Initiative.

 What is the North Trenton/Battle Monument Choice Neighborhood Plan?